koii-network/docs/koii/the-koii-token/add-koii-to-exchange/spl-tokens.md

 <!-- TODO: PROGRAM ID? -->
 - RPC indexes SPL Token-2022 accounts, but they must be queried separately with program id `TokenzQdBNbLqP5VEhdkAS6EPFLC1PHnBqCXEpPxuEb`

-The Associated Token Account works the same way, and properly calculates the required deposit amount of SOL for the new account.
+The Associated Token Account works the same way, and properly calculates the required deposit amount of KOII for the new account.

 <!-- TODO: CORRECT RENT EXEMPTION AMOUNTS? -->
-Because of extensions, however, accounts may be larger than 165 bytes, so they may require more than 0.00203928 SOL to fund.
+Because of extensions, however, accounts may be larger than 165 bytes, so they may require more than 0.00203928 KOII to fund.

-For example, the Associated Token Account program always includes the "immutable owner" extension, so accounts take a minimum of 170 bytes, which requires 0.00207408 SOL.
+For example, the Associated Token Account program always includes the "immutable owner" extension, so accounts take a minimum of 170 bytes, which requires 0.00207408 KOII.

 ## Extension-Specific Considerations